Airport Surveillance Radar (ASR-11)

 Primary and Secondary Surveillance Radar:

 The secondary surveillance radar uses a second radar beacon antenna attached to the top of the primary radar antenna to transmit and receive area aircraft data for barometric altitude, identification code, and emergency conditions.
 Military, commercial, and some general aviation aircraft have transponders that automatically respond to a signal from the secondary radar by reporting an identification code and altitude.
-The air traffic control centers uses this system data to verify the location of aircraft within a 60-mile radius of the radar site.
+The Air Traffic Control centers uses this system data to verify the location of aircraft.
 The secondary radar also provides rapid identification of aircraft in distress.
-The secondary radar operates in the range of 1030 to 1090 MHz.
-Transmitting power ranges from 160 to 1500 watts.
+The secondary radar operates in the L-Band at the frequency of 1030 to 1090 MHz.